avengers-p11/Documentation/OT MS Understanding/Salary/Salary POC/README.md

 - Redis Installation and Configuration
 - Install Maven & Java depndancy
 - Installation of swagger
-- Create the service file for salary-api service
 - Install migration tool
-- Run the clean package inside the salary-api directory
 - Run the migration command
 - Run the java runtime command
 - Output